shinokada/bimgc/README.md

 ## Configuration file

-You can also create a `bimgc.config.js` file in the root of your project to configure bimgc.
+You can create a `bimgc.config.js` file in the root of your project to configure bimgc.
 The configuration file should export an object with the following properties:

 - `inputDir`: Input directory for image files.
 Default: current working directory
 - `outputDir`: Output directory for generated images.
 Default: current working directory